-- 7. Participants must submit a request for a fair hearing in writing to either DHS or the county responsible for administering MFIP within the following timelines: - Within 30 days after receiving the notice of adverse action or notice of intent to sanction. - Within 90 days after receiving notice of the county's action, if the participant shows good cause for not making the 30-day deadline. - 8.
+- Participants must submit a request for a fair hearing to DHS (Appeals to State form DHS-0033) or in writing to county responsible for administering MFIP within the following timelines: - Within 30 days after receiving the notice of adverse action or notice of intent to sanction. - Within 90 days after receiving notice of the county's action, if the participant shows good cause for not making the 30-day deadline. - 8.
 If the participant sends the request to the employment services agency, the Employment Counselor (EC) should notify their agency manager and route the fair hearing request to the financial worker as soon as possible. - 9.
 The EC should be prepared to attend the fair hearing and provide any records requested by the judge including printing off any relevant information from Workforce One.